class at community garden

 We offer stipend and tuition waivers for up to 4 master and 3 doctoral students who qualify and are interested in working as graduate assistants for our Transnational Approaches to Sustainable Food Future project funded by the USDA.

-We are also offering graduate funding for students participating in our NextGen USDA project.
-Apply for this funding.
+We are also offering graduate funding for students participating in our NextGen USDA project

 You may apply for the stipend at the same time that you apply for a relevant graduate program or if you are already enrolled in such a program but are not currently funded.
 To be eligible to receive this funding, however, you must be accepted and enrolled in a relevant graduate program at SDSU.